UN chief warns of ‘point of no return’ on climate change - The Boston Globe

 Advertisement

-The US administration of President Trump, which has announced the intention to withdraw from the Paris agreement, is represented by Marcia Bernicat, principal deputy assistant secretary of state for oceans and international environmental and scientific affairs.
+The U.S. administration of President Donald Trump, which has announced the intention to withdraw from the Paris agreement, is represented by Marcia Bernicat, Principal Deputy Assistant Secretary of State for Oceans and International Environmental and Scientific Affairs.
 House Speaker Nancy Pelosi is leading a delegation of Democratic lawmakers to the talks.

 More than 5,000 police officers are charged with keeping the summit safe, Spain’s Interior Ministry said Sunday.
 Although authorities have stepped-up border controls and cybersecurity measures, authorities have kept the country’s terror alert one level under the highest, where it has been ever since extremist attacks in Tunisia and France in mid-2015.